Masaharu/DockerArchive/docker_hive/README.md

 * mysql
    - the MariaDB service execution user

+###### MariaDB:
+* root
+  - the password is mysql.
+* hive
+  - a user who connects to "metastore" schema for the hive metastore.
+  - the password is hive.

 ## Preparation:

 * Install Docker and learn how to use for yourself.